 Please see below some testimonials from current parents:

 “My child is made to feel safe, valued and respected” Year 9 Parent

 “The school has changed mine and my family’s lives, as he is just so happy and content” Year 10 Parent

 “My child has already achieved more than we thought possible and I can’t wait to see what the future holds” Year 7 Parent

 “The communication I get from staff is excellent and I know what is going on in school, as my child tells me very little” Year 8 Parent

 We welcome visits from parents/carers who would like to see the Unity Centre in action.
-Visits can be arranged by contacting Mr G. Jackson or Mrs Alex Taylor, please see contact details below:
+Visits can be arranged by contacting Mr G. Jackson or Mrs Scott, please see contact details below: